-Profit for the year decreased from approximately HK\$12.14 million for the year ended 31 December 2018 to approximately HK\$7.19 million, mainly due to (i) increase in employee benefit expenses; (ii) increase in various compliance costs; (iii) increase in insurance expense; and (iv) increase in cleaning material costs for the year ended 31 December 2019.
-Total comprehensive income for the year ended 31 December 2019 amounted to approximately HK\$3.38 million as compared with approximately HK\$11.25 million for the year ended 31 December 2018.
-Such decrease was mainly due to the decrease in profit for the year and increase in remeasurements of employee benefit obligations.
+Profit for the year increased from approximately HK\$7.19 million for the year ended 31 December 2019 to approximately HK\$19.44 million, mainly due to (i) increase in pricing of new property management service contracts; (ii) the upward adjustment on service fee for some of the Group's existing contracts in according with the adjustment mechanism as stipulated in those contracts; (iii) closer monitoring over both the employee benefit expense and various other operating expense items; and (iv) receipt of the government's subsidies under the anti-epidemic fund set up by the Hong Kong Government.
+Total comprehensive income for the year ended 31 December 2020 amounted to approximately HK\$24.21 million as compared with approximately HK\$3.38 million for the year ended 31 December 2019.
+Such increase was mainly due to the increase in profit for the year and decrease in remeasurements of employee benefit obligations.